 There are all kinds of creative ways to add more coconut oil into your diet.
 I outline a few of those in my post, How To Consume More Coconut Oil.
 Additionally, you can try out some of my recipes in Cooking With Coconut Oil!
 This recipe eBook is chalk full of simply, nourishing, and family friendly recipes to help you consume more coconut oil!
 The recipes are all gluten free, many are dairy free, and plenty are vegan friendly!

 What coconut oil do I recommend?
-Well, there are three brands I use and love and you can find them on my coconut oil page.
+Well, there are three brands I use and love and you can find them on my Products I Love page.

 Looking to learn more about coconut oil?
 Then head over to my Coconut Health page and find lots of links to various posts about coconut oil!